sensu/sensu-docs/content/sensu-go/5.17/guides/secrets-management.md

 ### Add your secret to the handler spec

-To create a handler definition using Sensu's built-in `Env` secret provider, run:
+Now that you have set up your secret, you can create a handler definition.
+Run:

 {{< highlight shell >}}
 cat << EOF | sensuctl create